rohanvenkatesha/Face-Mask-Detection-Using-Yolov5/README.md

-Here's how the information can be formatted into a clear and concise README file for your new project:

----

 # Face Mask Detection Using YOLOv5

 This project implements a face mask detection system using YOLOv5.
 It utilizes the Kaggle dataset for face mask detection and provides a streamlined process for training, testing, and inference.